Theme Park Ticket Prices Compared 2026: Cheapest Parks

 Here's what most pricing guides don't tell you: the average family doesn't visit on the cheapest day.
 School schedules push most families into spring break, summer, and holiday windows — precisely when prices peak.
 If you're planning a Disney trip during a school break, budget for the mid-to-upper tier pricing, not the low-end numbers Disney advertises.

 The good news?
 Disney dropped ticket prices for several periods in 2026 in a surprising reversal, likely due to competition from Universal's new Epic Universe park.
-And the children's summer deal (Park Hopper tickets starting at $50 for ages 3-9, May 22 through September 7) is genuinely excellent.
+And the children's summer deal (Park Hopper tickets starting at $50 for ages 3-9, May 22 through September 7) is excellent.

 For a full Disney cost breakdown, our Disney World cost guide covers every line item from tickets to Dole Whips.